Home Insurance Maintenance Requirements: What Upkeep You Need to Avoid Claim Denials

 Find your best options in less than 2 minutes

-Every standard homeowners insurance policy contains a wear and tear exclusion — one of the most commonly cited reasons for claim denials.
+Every standard homeowners insurance policy contains a wear and tear exclusion, one of the most commonly cited reasons for claim denials.
 Understanding exactly what this means is the first step to protecting your coverage.

-Home insurance is designed to cover sudden, accidental losses — a tree crashing through your roof in a storm, a pipe bursting unexpectedly, or fire damage.
+Home insurance is designed to cover sudden, accidental losses like a tree crashing through your roof in a storm, a pipe bursting unexpectedly, or fire damage.
 It is not designed to serve as a maintenance fund.
 The wear and tear exclusion specifically denies coverage for damage that results from:

 • Normal aging and deterioration of materials